poz2k4444/puppet-pagesize/README.md

 ##Usage

-After installation, you can use the custom fact by including the module in your module or manifest with `include pagesize`
+After installation, you can use the custom fact by including the module in your module or manifest with `include pagesize` or you can copy the pagesize.rb file into your own facter folder.

 ##Testing